JoJoJet/bevy-trait-query/README.md

     // This is significantly more efficient than iterating over all trait impls.
     query: Query<One<&dyn Tooltip>>,
 ) {
-    for tooltip: &dyn Tooltip in &query {
+    for tooltip in &query {
         println!("Hovering: {}", tooltip.tooltip());
     }
 }